 Analysis and Test Results

-The primary purpose of all of these products is right in their name - its to keep your stuff dry.
-Therefore, waterproofness is the most heavily weighted metric in this review and the winners in this category took home the greater share of our awards.
-You might assume anything carrying the name "dry bag" is intended to keep your stuff 100% dry 100% of the time, but performance in this category varied widely.
-While some products are designed to keep water completely out, others are meant to be splashproof and don't hold up to prolonged submersion.
-In order to assess each model's waterproofness, we exposed them to various wet conditions.
-We used them for our favorite water sports and subjected them specific tests designed to push their limits.
+The primary purpose of all of these products is right in their name — to keep your stuff dry.
+Therefore, waterproofness is by far the most heavily weighted metric in this review, and the winners in this category took home the greater share of our awards.
+You might assume anything carrying the name "dry bag" is intended to keep your stuff 100% dry 100% of the time, but performance in this category varies widely.
+While some products are designed to keep water completely out, others are meant to be splashproof and aren't rated for prolonged submersion.
+All the contenders we tested protect contents against the mild splashes experienced riding in small watercraft, but to really dive deep into each model's waterproofness, we pushed them farther than most are meant to go.
+We used them for our favorite water sports and subjected them to specific tests designed to push their limits.
 Some products lived up to their name, while others didn't fare quite as well.

 Ease of Use